On Twitter

 Why Is Massage Therapy a Job of Tomorrow?

-Some health ailments do not need a doctor’s appointment to be addressed.
-Conditions such as achy muscles caused by the everyday stresses of life can be alleviated through a massage therapist’s skillful touch.
+Some health ailments do not need a doctor's appointment to be addressed.
+Conditions such as achy muscles caused by the everyday stresses of life can be alleviated through a massage therapist's skillful touch.
 With the rising cost of medical care, the role of massage therapists—who can treat simple discomforts like aching limbs for an affordable price—will increase dramatically.
-Employment opportunities for massage therapists are predicted to rise 20 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for massage therapists are predicted to rise 20 percent, according to the Bureau of Labor Statistics.
 The average earnings for massage therapists, including gratuities, is $16.06 per hour.

 What Does a Massage Therapist Do?